Updated April 5, 2023

 Below are some of the important features are as follows:

 1. Dynamic Schemas

-NoSQL databases permit to insert the data without the predefined schema.
-Real-time application changes can be made easily without the need to worry about service interruptions.
+NoSQL databases permit to insert of the data without the predefined schema.
+As a result, real-time application changes can be made easily without the need to worry about service interruptions.
 This makes development faster, more reliable and less time consuming for the database administrator.

 Horizontal scaling is done in a NoSQL database, i.e. servers are added instead of increasing the capacity of a single server.
 It provides an auto-sharding feature, i.e. it automatically spread data across various numbers of servers.
 Application need not be aware of the composition of the server pool.
 A load of data and queries are automatically balanced among the servers.
 If any server fails, then it is replaced quickly and transparently without disrupting the application.

 The database allows automatic database replication.
 It is done to maintain availability in case of outages.
 Some sophisticated NoSQL databases provide automated recovery and are fully self-healing.
 To enable data localization and to withstand regional failures, it can distribute the database across multiple geographic regions.
 NoSQL does not require a separate application to implement replication.

 4. Integrated Caching

-NoSQL databases have integrated caching capability i.e. they keep frequently used data in system memory and remove the need for the separate caching layer.
+NoSQL databases have integrated caching capability, i.e. they keep frequently used data in system memory and remove the need for a separate caching layer.

 5. Simple API

 NoSQL offers interfaces that are easy to use for storing and querying data.
 APIs allow selection methods and low-level data manipulation.
 It uses no standard based query language.

 Why Use NoSQL Database?

 - Analytics: NoSQL database is suitable for doing analytical queries.
 Querying language used for atomic queries can also be used for analytical queries.

 - Scale: The database is preferred because it is designed to scale.
 They are designed to easily scale out when they grow.
 Data is divided and balanced among multiple nodes in a cluster, and by default, aggregate queries are divided.
 Hence, one prefers them for their scalability.

 Types of NoSQL Database

-There are four primary types of NoSQL database i.e. Key-value stores, Document databases, wide-column stores, and graph stores.
+There are four primary types of NoSQL databases, i.e. Key-value stores, Document databases, wide-column stores, and graph stores.